Balanced cross-Kerr coupling for superconducting qubit readout

-Another important consequence of the cancellation condition of \cref{balanced_coupling} is to push ionization to larger photon numbers.
-Indeed, from perturbation theory, when the transmon ionizes to an excited state outside of the computational manifold, the transition occurs through virtual excitations, sequentially climbing the intermediate states between the initial state and the final ionized state~\cite{dumas2024unified}.
+The markedly higher ionization critical photon numbers observed in junction readout can be largely attributed to the cancellation condition of \cref{balanced_coupling}.
+Indeed, from perturbation theory, when the transmon ionizes to an excited state outside of the computational manifold, the transition occurs through virtual excitations, sequentially climbing the intermediate states between the initial state and the final ionized state~\cite{Dumas2024}.
 The cancellation condition in \cref{balanced_coupling}, however, eliminates the matrix element responsible for the transition between the ground state and the first excited state, thereby preventing the initial step of leaving the computational subspace from the ground state.
-Additionally, while not exact, this cancellation approximately suppresses the matrix element responsible for transitions from the first to the second excited state, further reducing ionization when the qubit begins in its first excited state.
+Additionally, while not exact, this cancellation approximately suppresses the matrix element responsible for transitions from the first to the second excited state, further reducing ionization when the qubit begins in its first excited state, see Sec S3A of \cite{Supplementary_Information} for more details.

+Finally, we further note that dispersive readout has less flexibility for frequency allocation as the dispersive shift depends on the resonator frequency, and often requires the readout resonator to be close in frequency to the qubit for a large dispersive shift.
+On the other hand, junction readout relies on a nonperturbative cross-Kerr interaction which does not depend on the resonator frequency, and thus offers greater flexibility for frequency allocation and potentially can alleviate frequency crowding issues for large-scale chips, whilst maintaining a large cross-Kerr for fast readout.

-\lettersection{Readout performance} We have shown that junction readout can realize a large cross-Kerr together with manageable resonator self-Kerr, as well as higher critical photon numbers compared to dispersive readout across a large resonator frequency range, all without the need for Purcell filters.
-We now present numerical simulations of junction readout suggesting that fast, high-fidelity, and quantum nondemolition readout of transmons can be achieved with realistic parameters.
+\lettersection{Readout performance} We have shown that junction readout can realize large cross-Kerr couplings together with small resonator self-Kerrs, higher critical photon numbers compared to dispersive readout across a wide range of resonator frequencies, and extended Purcell lifetimes.
+The ability to drive the resonator to large populations without encountering multiphoton resonances or significant leakage is crucial for achieving high-fidelity readout.
+In the following, we present numerical simulations of junction readout suggesting that fast, high-fidelity, and quantum nondemolition readout of transmons can be achieved with realistic parameters.